Snowflake MCS/EHS community

 We have married couples and we have single households.
 We have fundamentalist Christians and we have atheists.
 We have people who are culturally liberal and folks who are culturally conservative.
 There are people who believe in various conspiracy theories (very common in the rural West) and those who do not.

 All of us moved here from somewhere else.
-Most came from other states.
+Most came from big cities in other states.
 A few were even born in other countries.

 The only thing we all have in common is a need for a healthier environment.
-The specific medical conditions can vary: we have people with Lyme disease, CrohnÕs, lupus, post-polio, seizure disorders, asthma, photosensitivity, chronic fatigue, etc. Some people may also have PTSD as a result of the traumatic experience of getting sick with a little-understood and life-altering illness, and perhaps having to abandon their homes before they came here.
+Some people have chemical sensitivities, some have electrical sensitivities, some have both.
+The severity varies with the person.
+Many have other medical conditions, such as Lyme disease, Crohn’s, lupus, post-polio, seizure disorders, asthma, photosensitivity, chronic fatigue, etc. Some people may also have PTSD as a result of the traumatic experience of getting sick with a little-understood and life-altering illness, and perhaps having to abandon their homes before they came here.

 The Snowflake houses